Christinaecb/Regex-Tutorial/gist-template.md

 ### Look-ahead and Look-behind

+In regular expressions, look-ahead and look-behind assertions are non-capturing zero-width patterns that match text based on what comes before or after a particular pattern, without including those characters in the match.
+Look-ahead checks what follows the pattern, while look-behind checks what precedes it.
+They are useful for creating more complex patterns that match specific text only when it is preceded or followed by certain other text.

+There are two types of look-arounds:

+Positive Look-ahead: (?=...): Checks if a pattern exists ahead of the current position, without including it in the match result.
+If the pattern exists, the match continues from the current position.
+For example, the pattern /\d(?=\w)/ would match any digit that is immediately followed by a word character.

+Negative Look-ahead: (?!...): Checks if a pattern does NOT exist ahead of the current position, without including it in the match result.
+If the pattern does not exist, the match continues from the current position.
+For example, the pattern /hello (?!world)/ would match "hello there" but not "hello world".

+There are also two types of look-behinds, which work in a similar way to look-aheads:

+A negative look-ahead assertion is specified using the syntax "(?!pattern)", which matches only if "pattern" does not match the text immediately following the current position.

+Positive Look-behind Checks if a pattern exists behind the current position, without including it in the match result.
+If the pattern exists, the match continues from the current position.
+For example, the pattern /(?<=\w)\d/ would match any digit that is immediately preceded by a word character.

 ## Author

 A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)